 The 20 is Plenty program was implemented in two phases.
 Phase 1 is occurred in 2021 and consisted of the speed limit being reduced in two areas within the City of Madison that were selected by the Transportation Commission.

 Only streets within the area will have their speed limit reduced as part of Phase 1, not the streets bordering the areas.

 Proposed to occur in 2022 and includes further implementation across the City of Madison.

 no upcoming events

-A survey will be sent in the fall of 2021 to gather feedback about the program.
+A follow-up survey was sent in the fall of 2021 to gather feedback about the program.

 To request signs, contact email@example.com

 20 is Plenty - a Neighborhood Street Speed Reduction Program (posted 8/6/21)

 Subscribe to the Vision Zero email lists for updates on Vision Zero, 20 is Plenty and many other ongoing activities!